Lucas-Henry/Flappy_Bird_NEAT-AI/README.md

   ```
   pip install neat-python
   ```
-3. Open your code editor/ IDE and run
+3. Open FlappyBird.py on your code editor/ IDE and run